-The trek will be followed by a sunset boat ride to a small mangrove island (Kaaba) inhabited by bats.
+This will be followed by a sunset boat ride to a small mangrove island (Kaaba), inhabited by bats.
 This is a great sight enjoyed from our top deck with thousands of bats flying into the night sky for their evening meal.
 Overnight in cabin on support boat in the park.
 Kayak 7.2km & 9km by boat.

 For those taking up the SCUBA Diving option, this is the day that you can SCUBA Dive at some of the best sites in the Komodo National Park.
 Sites change due to weather and water conditions, as well fish conditions such as Batu Bolong.
 The SCUBA Boat will pick you up for 2 dives and then drop you back to the harbour in the late afternoon (lunch provided).

 Note: This itinerary can vary due to local conditions and strength of kayaking team.
 Days can be shortened or lengthened depending on many factors.

 - Kayak use with all safety gear including vest, paddle etc